filip-chodziutko/road_signs_annotation/README.md

 # Road signs annotation
+## Description
-This python script enables convenient segmentation and annotation of polish road signs photos.
+This python script has been written to enable convenient segmentation and annotation of polish road signs photos.

 User can select part of the image with the road sign and label it.
 Selected area is saved as separate image in a directory corresponding to one of 5 classes: